Broadwell hires Washington PR firm to deal with Petraeus scandal

 Broadwell's security clearance has now been suspended.
 She could have it revoked and face harsher penalties if it is found that she mishandled classified data.

-Broadwell returned to her home in Charlotte, North Carolina, on Sunday for the first time since the scandal erupted on November 9 with Petraeus's sudden resignation.
-Along with her husband and two children, she was greeted by close friends and neighbours.
+Broadwell returned to her home in Charlotte, North Carolina, on Sunday for the first time since the scandal erupted on Nov.
+9 with Petraeus's sudden resignation.
+Along with her husband and two children, she was greeted by close friends and neighbors.

-"It's tough," said neighbour Sarah Curme.
-"Her primary focus is her husband and her kids.
-I think that's where they are now."

 Glover Park is the latest high-profile adviser hired by a figure in the scandal.